 First, we will try to understand in Lay man’s terms what online stocks, markets, and trading are all about.

 Share – a share is a piece of a company.
 Say, KPLC has stocks trading in the Nairobi Stock exchange.
 If I buy shares from KPLC, it will mean I have purchased a piece of KPLC, and I become a shareholder.

 If KPLC makes a profit at the end of the year after I have bought stocks from them, the board may decide to pay me back in the form of dividends.
 This is one way in which shares brings back money to me.

-However, the board may decide to plow back the profits.
+However, the board may decide to plough back the profits.
 When this happens, the stocks I bought may appreciate hence the term growth stocks.